STRIDES-Codes/Variant-discovery-using-long-read-data-across-SRA/README.md

 + We can't do visualization of SNPs because the viewer is not available.

 ## Next steps
-+ We intend to continue working on this project after the codeathon.
++ We intend to continue working on this project after the CSHL codeathon 2020.

 ## People/Team
 + Vadim Zalunin, NCBI/NIH, Maryland, MD, zaluninvv@ncbi.nlm.nih.gov